 They can also expose your horse to that wet hoof issue: by adding too much moisture to the hoof, the hoof wall could soften and then crack.
 Which is not what you want!

-Right, with some possible causes covered, let’s jump right into my five favourite solutions.
+Now with some possible causes covered, let’s jump right into my five favorite solutions to improving your horse’s hoof health.

 Solution #1: Regular Hoof Picking